Airgunner Richard Saunders regards the following as essential.

 + Portable size

 The barrels on some of my rifles never seem to need cleaning, they just keep performing the same, month after month.
 However, with others – especially the higher-powered FAC guns – a sudden drop in accuracy is usually a sign the barrel needs to be cleaned.
+(Read our advice on maintaining your air rifle here.)

 The bigger calibre rifles in particular, like my .25 Daystate Red Wolf and .30 FX Impact MkII, seem to be the worst, perhaps it’s a combination of higher velocities and bigger lumps of lead flying down the barrel.